adrybakov/wulfric/docs/source/user-guide/library/lepage.rst

 The algorithm for the Bravais lattice type identification is bases on the search for the twofold rotation axes and described in details in [1]_.
-Here we recall the algorithm from Table 1 of the original publication with minor modifications as implemented in :py:func:`.lepage` function.
+Here we recall the algorithm from Table 1 of the publication with minor modifications as implemented in :py:func:`.lepage` function.

 3D Lattice